+An organisation with a strong patient safety culture will promote the psychological safety of its staff.
 Psychological safety refers to the shared belief that a team can deal with complex challenges when there is an atmosphere of mutual respect and trust.
-Thus, safer care is provided when the causes and ways to avoid clinical errors can be discussed and analyzed without fear of criticism or sanctions.
+Thus, safer care is provided when the causes and ways to avoid clinical errors can be discussed and analysed without fear of criticism or sanctions.